 Where to Attach a Commercial Invoice on your International packages

-After you download and print the commercial invoice, it should be attached to the package along with the shipping label.
-Use a clear packing shipping envelope to affix the commercial invoice on your package.
+After you download and print the commercial invoice, attach it to the package along with the shipping label.
+Use a clear packing shipping envelope.
 When sending multiple pieces, number each box in sequence:

 Box numbering and where to place the invoice